Demotic Moments

 Bust of Pericles.
 Roman copy after a Greek original from c.
 430 BC.

 Over the next two millennia, a politically entrenched cast succeeded in keeping society’s middle and lower classes out of politics.
 The power structure functioned on principles of exclusion, and the few who ruled were supposedly entitled to their position of power in virtue of the Creator’s transcendent will.
-But with the modernization of society at the end of the middle ages, a secularized elite of bankers, scientists, engineers, skilled administrators, military leaders, and political advisers boasted their strategic talents.
+But with the modernization of society at the end of the Middle Ages, a secularized elite of bankers, scientists, engineers, skilled administrators, military leaders, and political advisers boasted their strategic talents.
 What these new auxiliaries of power lacked in authority, they more than compensated with their command of new forms of knowledge.
 For its part, the vast majority of the population gradually realized that if ordinary folks were to regain entry in politics, it would be as a “people” and on the ground of their raw numbers.
 The inner struggle of the multitude to convert itself into a politically self-conscious actor was starting to take place.

 Footnotes